290 Beacon

 During the 1923-1924 winter season, it was the home of cotton merchant Evans R. Dick, Jr., and his wife Joan Cotton (Tuckerman) Dick.
 In 1920, they had lived in Philadelphia.
 They had moved to 100 Pinckney by 1925.

 On May 23, 1924, 290 Beacon was purchased from Gordon C. Prince by Alice (Willard) Dorr, the wife of Arthur Everett Dorr.
 They previously had lived in Dorchester.
-He was a retail grocer (provisions merchant).
+He was a wholesale and retail grocery merchant.
 They also maintained a home at North Scituate.

 In June of 1924, Arthur Dorr filed for (and subsequently received) permission to remodel 290 Beacon and convert it from a single-family home into a three-family home, including adding additional bay windows at the rear.
 It appears that it was at this time that a separate front entrance was added, numbered 290-A Beacon, for the unit on the lower level of the house.
 The remodeling was designed by architect Edward B. Stratton.